YoniA/terminal-quiz/README.md

 2. run `utils/util_name.sh [database]`

 The `database` parameter is optional, and if invoked without it the script will query the default `quiz.db` that comes with the project.
-You can suplly any other database, given that it is structured exactly as described above.
+You can supply any other database, given that it is structured exactly as described in [DB table description](#db-table-description).

 ### util scripts